ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 # a proper DCAR specification: connectivity is proportional to distance
 dcar_dl <- prep_car_data(D, 'DCAR', k = 1)

-# how to create an inverse distance matrix
+# creates an inverse distance matrix
 # (this is done internally by prep_car_data when type='DCAR')
 k <- 1
 gamma <- 0